Reetik1/Divvy-Bikeshare-Data-Lake-Solution/README.md

 I designed and implemented an end-to-end data pipeline that processes over 4.5 million trip records and 1.9 million payment transactions, creating a star schema data warehouse optimized for business intelligence and analytics.

+Project data is available in csv files but not uploaded in repository

 ## Architecture
  **This project follows the complete medallion architecture pattern:**
 - **Bronze Layer**: Raw data ingestion from CSV files